hauke96/simple-task-manager/server/README.md

 **tl;dr:**
 * `export STM_DB_USERNAME=stm STM_DB_PASSWORD=secret STM_DB_HOST=localhost`
+* **or** Set the database entries in a custom JSON-config and use that file with the `-c`/`--config` parameter.

-You can override the default username and password (`stm` and `secret`) by setting environment variables.
+You can override the default DB username, password (`stm` and `secret`) and host by setting environment variables.
-To make this permanent, you probably want to add this to the `.bachrc` or similar file.
+To make this permanent, you probably want to add this to the `.bachrc` or similar files.

 ### Start as docker container